 When a visitor hits one of your Pardot-hosted forms or landing pages, we ping a database of known spammers in the past year (generally around a half a million active IP addresses).
 If the visitor is listed (e.g. a known spammer), we display a CAPTCHA.
 If not, we simply display the normal form.
 This way you can have the security of CAPTCHA to stop bots, but humans will never see it and your conversion rates won’t suffer.

 If you find yourself wanting even more form spam protection, you can certainly add a full fledged reCAPTCHA to your forms that will appear for all prospects (regardless of their IP address) by selecting that option in the form wizard.
-You can find it on Step 3 under the Styles tab.
+You can find it on Step 3 under the Advanced tab.

 Advanced Topic: Customizing reCAPTCHA Styling